Buyer's Guide • Enterprise SCADA

 Four issues decide whether a global single deployment works in practice:

-Historian strategyHistorian federation includedTag historian per gatewayAVEVA Historian / PIFactoryTalk Historian
+Historian strategyHistorian federation includedTag historian per gatewayDedicated process historian

 Read the table as a map of trade-offs, not a scoreboard.
-Ignition wins on developer flexibility and transparent pricing.
-AVEVA wins at operations-center scale and process complexity.
-FactoryTalk wins on all-Rockwell plants.
-Merobix wins on time-to-value, distributed remote sites, and total cost predictability — the same enterprise controls without the per-site infrastructure.
-For a wider survey of the field, see our top 10 SCADA platforms comparison and the most trusted SCADA platforms report.
+Developer-oriented tag-based platforms win on flexibility and transparent pricing.
+Established on-premise suites win at operations-center scale and process complexity, and PLC-integrated suites win on plants standardized around a single PLC vendor.
+Merobix is built for fast time-to-value, distributed remote sites, and predictable total cost - the same enterprise controls without the per-site infrastructure.

 When a Lighter Cloud or On-Prem Platform Wins